 SCIENCE in the SOUTH

-Call for Presentations: All educators are invited to present any science-related topics that would be of interest to K-12 science teachers.
-Each accepted presenter will be required to pay a $25 fee, which includes conference materials, session/exhibit viewing, breakfast, luncheon and parking pass.
-Please fill out the online proposal.
-You may also fax or email a proposal form to 618-453-5680 or email@example.com.
+Call for Presentations: K-12 educators are encouraged to bring their best practice to engage other teachers from across Illinois.
+All educators are invited to present any science-related topics that would be of interest to K-12 science teachers.
+Each accepted presenter pay a reduced $25 fee, which includes conference materials, session/exhibit viewing, breakfast, luncheon and parking pass.
+Presenters can pay $50 which includes the ISTA membership too.
+You may fax or email a proposal form and presenter registration form to 618-453-5680 or firstname.lastname@example.org.

 Please review the NSTA Minimum Safety Guidelines.